 Under the current policy, schools are required to set written procedures that guide all incoming, continuing, and transfer athletes to complete an annual disclosure regarding any prior conduct that resulted in discipline through a Title IX or criminal proceeding for sexual, interpersonal, or other acts of violence.
 Additionally, transfer students must disclose if there are any ongoing or incomplete Title IX proceedings against them at the time of their transfer.
 All member institutions must take “reasonable steps” to confirm information disclosed by students and share relevant information with other institutions a student may be trying to attend.
 As of the 2022-2023 academic year, NCAA member institutions are required to attest to their completion of these conditions.

-Implementation of stricter reporting requirements for Title IX violations was delayed due to COVID-19, so the full ramifications will take time to become apparent.
+Implementation of stricter reporting requirements for Title IX violations was delayed so the full ramifications will take time to become apparent.
 Schools are only now putting policies into place, so any challenges to those policies—whether they are alleged to be too strict or too lax—remain to be seen.

 What is the Difference Between the Tracy Rule and the Current NCAA Policy?